Erreur32/nginx-proxy-manager-Bash-API/README.md

-   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-cert                       List All SSL certificates availables (JSON) --generate-cert domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name) --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
+   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-cert                       List All SSL certificates availables (JSON) --cert-generate domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name) --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID